Learnyst LMS is one of the most attractive eLearning solutions out there. The system presents an elegant interface with branding options that...

 Another strategy is to use a conversational marketing tool that allows for personalized customer support.
 Say for example, a customer lands on your website, looking for a business course to study on their upcoming 15 day vacation.
 Instead of offering them the entirety of your content, your customer support chatbot software can send them automated questions about their interests first, then look at their historical data and tailor the recommendations accordingly.

 More importantly, you need to take a proactive approach to offering excellent customer experience.
 Think of all the possible obstacles they might encounter or questions they might have when taking your online courses and using your elearning platform in general.
 Provide material about the following issues:

 - How they can use your platform with a short, clear and easy-to-understand video (don’t assume that everyone can navigate through your website)

 - How they can watch your content (do they have to download, are they available online, is device type important, etc.)

 - How they can access certain content (explain your packages: the freemium plan includes these videos, and premium packages open access to all courses, for example.)

 - What prior information/skills a course requires (this advance course requires basic HTML, CSS knowledge, as an example)

-- What tools are needed for a certain course (they might need access to a data visualization tool for an applied data visualization course for example—and you can recommend some free tools)
+- What tools are needed for a certain course (they might need access to a data visualization tool or a data visualization service for an applied data visualization course for example—and you can recommend some free tools)